A look at how provinces plan to emerge from the COVID-19 shutdown

 The premiers of Newfoundland and Labrador and New Brunswick have also hinted restrictions could soon be lifted for visitors from the rest of Canada if all goes well.

-The province has also said it will begin allowing provincial historic sites to reopen, starting today (July 4).
+The province has also said it would begin allowing provincial historic sites to reopen, starting July 4.

 All sites will have one-way flow patterns for visitors, with designated entrance and exit doors where possible.